The Best Holiday Gift the Free Market Can Offer

 How to Gift Stock

-The Uniform Gifts to Minors Act (UGMA) and Uniform Transfers to Minors Act (UTMA) allow minors to own assets under a custodian’s control.
+The Uniform Gifts to Minors Act (UGMA) and Uniform Transfers to Minors Act (UTMA) allow a minor to own assets under a custodian’s control.
 These accounts can be opened through banks or brokerages by an adult who will maintain the investment on behalf of the minor.

 These accounts are easy to set up and do not require the assistance of a lawyer.
 Unlike with a trust – where you can specify what the funds are used for – the minor gains complete control over the funds upon reaching the age of distribution, which varies by state.